City Council Redistricting

 |Deviation from Ideal||58||-171||-18||131||301|

-The timeline for the City's redistricting efforts is provided below.
-All public hearings will take place at 6:50 p.m. at Moorpark City Hall, Apricot Room, 799 Moorpark Avenue.
-All meetings will also be live-streamed and archived at www.moorparkca.gov/CityCouncilMeetings.
-Members of the public can participate and provide comments in-person or online via Zoom (links are provided on each individual meeting agenda).
+The timeline for the City's 2022 redistricting efforts is provided below.
+All meetings were live-streamed and are now archived at www.moorparkca.gov/CityCouncilMeetings.
+Members of the public were able to participate and provide comments in-person or online via Zoom at each meeting.

 |Public Hearing #1|